 We learned the importance of numbers and our performance back in kindergarten when we got our first grades.
-We all know the difference between 100% and 50%.
+We all know the difference between 100 percent and 50 percent.
 This transcends cultures and generations.
 Measuring where employees are compared to a goal number also gives them some flexibility to create the path to get there rather than waiting to be told each step to take.

 Once you put numbers to their activities and recognition to their accomplishments, they are empowered to hold themselves accountable for what is being measured.
 The biggest challenge is finding the right measurements to drive the desired behavior.